Suggestion: Watch the 5 minutes video tutorial before reading this article

 If you’re a foreign resident, you first need to provide a ‘Certificate of Local Residency’ or a ‘Certificate of Foreign National Registration’, to prove your residency.

-Due to rapidly increasing property prices over the last years, the Korean Government has made it even more difficult for investors to get mortgages.
+Due to rapidly increasing property prices recently, especially in Seoul, the Korean Government has made it even more difficult for investors to get property loans.

-Taxes have been raised as well, like the capital gains tax, in order to cool down the market.
+Taxes such as the capital gains tax have been raised as well to cool down the market.

 The stamp duty ranges between KRW 50 – 350,000 (up to USD 320), depending on the value of the property.